SirBrian1234/unitynetwork-tracker/README.md

 * Bob may directly send a file from his laptop to David's Laptop
 * Lucy may connect from her mobile phone to a social media server
 * Steve may video-call Jenny from his computer to her mobile phone
-* May may leave a message to her home's noticeboard from her laptop
+* May leaves a message from her laptop to her home's noticeboard
 * Bill calls Dave from his mobile to Dave's mobile

 ## Applications